 THE NEW VISIONARY.

 In January 2023, the studio announced it would begin several waves of expansion and growth over the next few years, including adding additional services, multiple staff, partners, and divisions.
-Key among this new chapter is a full business partnership with Pinnacle Entertainment Group to oversee its Outrider Publications and the launch of Visionary as a full print and digital publisher, debuting the Visionary Creation, Visionary’s own transmedia, shared worlds setting, featuring comics, prose, and audio dramas.
+Visionary will also be debuting the Visionary Creation, Visionary’s own transmedia, shared worlds setting, featuring comics, prose, and audio dramas this year.